 The Association of Learned and Professional Society Publishers was formed in 1972 with 24 society members.
 Today ALPSP has more than 315 member organisations in 39 countries and is the largest international trade association for scholarly and professional publishers.
 We aim to serve, represent and strengthen the community of scholarly publishers, and those who work with them.
 The Society is a member of the Association.

-The Royal Society of Biology, Biochemical Society, British Ecological Society, Microbiology Society and Society for Experimental Biology co-own two buildings which form a 'bioscience hub', first developed at Charles Darwin House.
+The Royal Society of Biology, Biochemical Society, British Ecological Society, Microbiology Society, Society for Applied Microbiology and Society for Experimental Biology co-own two buildings which form a 'bioscience hub', first developed at Charles Darwin House.
 The hub allows us to further explore opportunities for collaboration between the Societies and provide flexibility for growth.